AlieksieievYurii/YouTubeDownloaderSandbox/README.md

 - Auth (Python, Flask) - an authorization microservice.
 - Downloader (Python) - a service responsible for downloading audio files from YouTube.

+The first simple deployment is done using Docker Compose.

 ## CI

 Each service has its own pipeline that tests, builds the image, and then publishes it to Dockerhub.